Commission Implementing Regulation (EU) No 29/2012

 Article 9

-Without prejudice to the penalties laid down in Regulation (EC) No 1234/2007 and in Article 3 of Regulation (EEC) No 2568/91, Member States shall implement effective, proportionate and dissuasive penalties at national level if this Regulation is breached.
+Without prejudice to the penalties laid down in Regulation (EU) No 1308/2013 and in Article 3 of Regulation (EEC) No 2568/91, the appropriate authority must apply, in accordance with the legislation applying in the constituent nation concerned, effective, proportionate and dissuasive penalties if this Regulation is breached.

-For the purpose of verifying indications as referred to in Articles 4, 5 and 6, the Member States concerned may introduce arrangements for approving establishments whose packaging facilities are situated in their territory.
+For the purpose of verifying indications as referred to in Articles 4, 5 and 6, the F30appropriate authority may introduce arrangements for approving establishments whose packaging facilities are situated in F31the constituent nation concerned.

 Approval shall be granted and alphanumeric identification allocated to any establishment so requesting which meets the following conditions: